waveform-computing/db2utils/docs/ENABLE_TRIGGER.rst

 Description
 ===========

-Restores a previously disabled trigger by reading its definition from the DISABLED_TRIGGERS table and recreating it.
-The trigger must have been disabled with the :ref:`DISABLE_TRIGGER` or :ref:`DISABLE_TRIGGERS` procedures.
+Restores a previously disabled trigger by reading its definition from :ref:`DISABLED_TRIGGERS` and recreating it.
+The trigger must have been disabled with :ref:`DISABLE_TRIGGER` or :ref:`DISABLE_TRIGGERS`.

 Parameters
 ==========

 ASCHEMA
     If provided, the schema containing the trigger to enable.
-If omitted, defaults to the value of the ``CURRENT SCHEMA`` special register.
+If omitted, defaults to the value of the *CURRENT SCHEMA* special register.

 ATRIGGER
     The name of the trigger to enable.

 Examples
 ========

-Enable the FINANCE.LEDGER_INSERT trigger:
+Enable the *FINANCE.LEDGER_INSERT* trigger:

 .. code-block:: sql

     CALL ENABLE_TRIGGER('FINANCE', 'LEDGER_INSERT');

-Enable the EMPLOYEE_UPDATE trigger in the current schema:
+Enable the *EMPLOYEE_UPDATE* trigger in the current schema:

 .. code-block:: sql